eXtremeDB for HPC

 eXtremeDB supports distributed query processing (aka horizontal partitioning) in which queries are divided between shards (instances of the eXtremeDB database server) that execute on multiple servers, CPUs and/or CPU cores.
 Performance is accelerated by parallel execution of database operations and by harnessing the capabilities of many host computers rather than just one.

 eXtremeDB’s code path is very short: a “footprint” of approximately 200K for the core database system points to McObject’s unrelenting focus on eliminating even small sources of latency.
 If trading organizations will co-locate their IT with exchanges to eliminate network communication distance and its accompanying latency, they’d do well to consider another type of ‘distance’ – software code execution path – which imposes its own latency.
 (Please use the following link to download McObject’s CEO’s article on just this topic in Wall Street & Technology magazine.)
+Or, read more about eXtremeDB offers a low latency solution.

 What makes eXtremeDB for HPC different from all of the databases that also claim they are fast?